ValentinMezev/StocksNotifier/README.md

 # Stocks Notifier
 ## Description
-Shows stock prices for desired companies for a period along with price change in percentages.
+Shows stock prices for desired companies for a period along with price change in percentages. \
-The program may run in background to show notifications when a price drops bellow desired percentage (for this it takes into account only the highest price of the stock for the particular day).
+The program may run in background to show notifications when a price drops bellow desired percentage. (for this it takes into account only the highest price of the stock for the particular day).

 ## Usage
+It is important to say that when comparing the stocks in order to decide whether to show notification the program takes into account only the highest price of the stock for the particular day. \
-The program has two run modes
+The program has two run modes:
 1. Run foreground:
     - display stock price for particular companies for the last X (configurable) days along with percent change for the day compared to the previous day and compared to the last day